 Alcohol is widely consumed worldwide, with it being part of everyday culture.
-But we usually forget how dangerous it is health and wellbeing.
+But we usually forget how dangerous it is for health and well-being.
 Excessive consumption can cause severe damage to the human body.
 Most of you are aware of the euphoric phase followed by the depressive phase after consuming alcohol.
 Not only it affects your brain and heart, but it also imposes severe threats to your liver.

-Damage to the liver in the early phases typically shows no or few symptoms that might be difficult to recognise an average person.
+Damage to the liver in the early phases typically shows no or few symptoms that might be difficult to recognise in an average person.
 So this article will help you know about all the liver diseases caused by excessive alcohol consumption.
 Most of the people that are suffering from liver diseases have alcohol dependence.
 For example, in 2016, in England, there were about 5,507 alcohol-specific deaths, and alcoholic liver diseases accounted for about 82%.

 To save yourself and the lives of your loved ones, you can call help4addiction at any time on the number 02039557700.
 We are available 24/7 for help.